TheGameMister/Senior-Game/README.md

 # Senior-Game
-This is the repositor for our game
+Repository for the Test Area of the Senior Project game